What to Do with Aggressive Roosters?

 You can pick him up and talk to him, especially in front of the hens, to show him that he does not have that level of control.
 You should try to feed him from your hand if he will eat before putting him back down.

-Approach an aggressive rooster wearing the proper gear.
-Make sure that you wear gloves, long pants, long sleeves, and boots so that you are completely protected.
 If your rooster is attacking you, then you may be able to disarm him by crouching down low and carefully feeding him treats out of your hand.

-If you approach your rooster carefully in this manner you can condition him to regard you as essentially a “treat fairy” rather than a potential threat.
+If you approach your rooster carefully in this manner, you can condition him to regard you as essentially a “treat fairy” rather than a potential threat.
 It will take time and patience for him to grow accustomed to your approach.
 Eventually, he will stop wanting to pick fights with you.

-The Top Dog Approach
+3. The Top Dog Approach

 Roosters naturally like to fight with their legs and feet.
-You should always wear foot and leg protection when dealing with them whether you go with kindness or dominance in dealing with them.
+You should always wear foot and leg protection when dealing with them, whether you go with kindness or dominance in dealing with them.
 The ‘Top Dog’ approach involves responding to a rooster’s attack by rolling him over onto his back with your protected foot.

-In fact, if it is possible for you to do so you should go about your business while holding onto your rooster and continue to carry him around until he calms himself down.
+In fact, if it is possible for you to do so, you should go about your business while holding onto your rooster and continue to carry him around until he calms himself down.

 If, when you set him down, he begins to kick or squawk, then pick him back up and repeat the cycle again.
 Do this until you can set him down calmly and peacefully.